 This December, over 30 members of the community will travel on pilgrimage to Thailand and India, setting the project’s intention at the feet of the masters and roots of the Bodhi Tree.
 We will bring back teachings, a clearer vision of the tradition’s source, and knowledge that the aspiration has been planted under the shade of Bodhi leaves.

 On New Year’s Eve we will come together for an all-night vigil to celebrate the past year and to set our aspiration together for the future.
 The evening, held in-person at Fauntleroy Church in West Seattle and online via Zoom and YouTube livestream, will feature meditation, monastic teachings, reflections from those just returned from Thailand and India, and traditional chanting of 108 Itipi So homages.
-We will also distribute Clear Mountain malas made in strung in Bodh Gaya and touched by senior teachers in Thailand, and such malas will be available upon request to those not present.
+We will also distribute Clear Mountain malas strung in Bodh Gaya and touched by senior teachers in Thailand, and such malas will be available upon request to those not present.
 Apart from allowing those unable to go on pilgrimage to receive its blessings, the night will begin a new phase in Clear Mountain’s journey: our search for a home.

 Finally, over the coming months, Clear Mountain’s global community will begin gathering its voices together, aiming to accumulate 10 million traditional Pali “Recitations of Refuge,” and dedicating them to all sentient beings and to Clear Mountain’s future home.
 The parikamma, or meditation object, “Buddhaṃ saraṇaṃ gacchāmi, Dhammaṃ saraṇaṃ gacchāmi, Saṅghaṃ saraṇaṃ gacchāmi,” meaning “To the Buddha… Dhamma.. and Sangha I go for refuge,” is often recited under one’s breath or silently throughout the day and counted on a string of mala beads.
 The recollection of the Triple Gem serves as an object of mindfulness, and a catalyst for joy.